idaliaramos/Bucketmapper-node/README.md

 # Bucketmapper-node
 Api/database where you can store details about your upcoming or dream places to visit.
-Easily organize your travel details in a visually engagin list with notes for each place!
+Easily organize your travel details in a visually engaging list with notes for each place!

 ![bucketmapper-login](https://user-images.githubusercontent.com/24365319/35661142-0bccd0e2-06c5-11e8-8f0f-5746618b2f6a.png)